clearhaus/gateway-api-docs/source/index.md

 ## Authentication

 Authentication is done via HTTP Basic Auth.
-Simply provide your API key as user name and a blank string as password.
-Remember colon `:` after user name when using cURL to specify an empty password.
+Simply provide your API key as username and a blank string as password.
+Remember a colon `:` after username when using cURL to specify an empty password.

 ````shell
 curl https://test.gateway.clearhaus.com \